Office 365 - What account types are available in Office 365?

 Does an Office 365 account work the same way for the owner of the account and any delegates?

 It depends on the client used to access the account.
 For delegated users of the account; email, calendar and contacts are either not accessible or have reduced functionality via some clients.
-To see the general capabilities of popular campus clients, see the Technical Client Comparison doc.

 Do Service Accounts work the same way as NetID Accounts?